Deployment overview

 commercetools Frontend development follows a trunk-based model, where the master

-branch serves as the source of truth and it is recommended to be the branch that you deploy to the staging and production environments.
+branch serves as the source of truth and is the recommended branch for deploying to staging and production environments.

 Branch deployments